pratri/market-data-pipeline/README.md

 **Weighted-average share counts make market cap approximate** for the companies that use them. `shares_basis` tells you which rows those are.

-**Single-node deployment.** LocalExecutor on one t3.small.
+**Single-node deployment.** LocalExecutor on one EC2 box.
 Fine for two DAGs and 64 tickers, not what you'd run for anything real.

 ## Running it